artemgilmanov/Relational-Data-Architecture-and-Modelling/README.md

-# Pizza Shop Database Project

-We have been asked by the owner of three local pizza shops to set up a simple database to use to run the business.

-The owner wants to track customers' pizza orders to ensure the staff completes and delivers the best pizza.
-In doing so, the owner wants to set up better tracking of the shop's sales.

----

 ## What is a Conceptual Model?

 A conceptual model is a simplified representation of the final database.
 The focus is on the broad picture, and specifics are removed.